KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Eating Clean

-After I was diagnosed with high cholesterol last year, I began to adjust my eating habits.
+After I was diagnosed with high cholesterol last year, I began to adjust my eating habits in line with the recommendations of my doctor.
 After some health issues this year, including both a stomach bug and food poisoning, I wanted to start "eating clean" for good.
 I have replaced many high cholesterol foods with low-cholesterol alternatives.
 While I have not completely cut out red/poultry meat and dairy, by default, I do not eat it at home, and I eat it less often outside of home.
 On the occassion that I eat it, it is less impactful.

 When I did my annual physical later in the year, I found out that this approach was highly effective, more effective than I had imagined.